dinngo/dinngo-exchange/analysis/Dinngo_analysis.md

 `ErrorHandler` enables the proxy contract to handle the status code that is returned by the execution result of implementation contract.
 Reverting will be triggered from proxy contract.

-`SerializableOrder` and `SerializableWithdrawal` defines the order and withrawal handler by specifies the location within a `bytes` variable.
+`SerializableOrder` and `SerializableWithdrawal` define the order and withdrawal handler by specifying the location within a `bytes` variable.

-`DinngoProxy` defines a proxy contract that enables a delegate structure to upgrade the exchange contract by switching the implementation contract. `Dinngo` is the implementation contract that defines the detail of execution logic.
-Upgrading the implementation contract requires a certain announcement period.
+`DinngoProxy` defines a proxy contract that enables a delegate structure to upgrade the exchange contract by switching the implementation contract.
+Upgrading the contract requires a certain announcement period.
+New implementation can only be activated manually after that.

 `Dinngo` defines the execution logic that is corresponding to `DinngoProxy`.
 The core functionality including the user/token management, user balance management and trading settlement are implemented.